JannieI/canvas-workstation-V3/src/app/roadmap.md

     - widget Title: consider adding bold and italic
     - consider if putting Templates (for D, W, etc) and CanvasSettings, TributaryTypes, etc in DB makes sense.
 Disadvantage is speed, not sure there is a real advantage.
     - currently flip-to-table/graph is temporary - consider storing the widgetType permanently.
+    - kanban board – think of container with cards, each having user selected fields (assigned to, task descr, etc) and a filter => can create a block of tasks assigned to me ?
+    - Storyboard – explain better and show example
+    - Graph with different granularity ~ via checkpoints?

     Treeview:
     --------